Official DVSA Show Me/Tell Me QuestionsShowMeTellMeQuestions2

 Q – Tell me how you make sure your head restraint is correctly adjusted so it provides the best protection in the event of a crash

-The head restraint should be adjusted so the rigid part of the head restraint is level with your eyes and ears, and as close to the back of the head as is comfortable.
+The head restraint should be adjusted so that the rigid part is level with your eyes and ears and as close to the back of the head as is comfortable.
 N.B.
-Some restraints might not be adjustable
+Some restraints might not be adjustable.

-Q – Open the bonnet, identify where the brake fluid reservoir is and tell me how you would check that you have a safe level of hydraulic brake fluid.
+Q – Open the bonnet, identify the brake fluid reservoir, and tell me how you would check that you have a safe level of hydraulic brake fluid.

 Locate the reservoir (Look for the (O) brake symbol, and check the level against Max/Min markings.

-Ensure that there are no cuts and bulges, Tread depth should be 1.6mm across the central ¾ (75%) of the entire outer circumference.
+Ensure there are no cuts and bulges; tread depth should be 1.6mm across the outer circumference’s central ¾ (75%).

-Q Show me how you would check that the horn is working (off-road only).
+Q – Show me how you check that the horn is working (off-road only).

 Apply pressure to the horn (this is permitted in test centre car parks).